Skip to content

 • Resize images using image editing software, such as GIMP, to reduce the file size

-If you haven’t optimised your images yet, we recommend this is one of the top things to put on your list to fix.
+If you haven’t optimized your images yet, we recommend this is one of the top things to put on your list to fix.

 Implement lazy loading images and videos